ZainaKabbani/expert-share-backend-nodejs/README.md

 * Mongoose

 ### Testing:
-After downloading the project, you can import the postman collection to your postman app and test the different requests.
+After downloading the project, you can import the postman collection which is in the a directory named postman to your postman app and test the different requests.

 ### Things you need to install to run the project:
 * install NodeJS